jlouis/graphql-erlang/README.md

 In addition, we are working towards June 2018 compliance.
 We already implemented many of the changes in the system.
 But we are still missing some parts.
-The implementation plan is on a demand driven basis for Shopgun currently, in that we tend to implement things are there is a need for them.
+The implementation plan is on a demand driven basis for Shopgun currently, in that we tend to implement things when there is a need for them.

 # Documentation